meysam402/soundProfileControl/README.md

-# soundProfileControl
+# sound Profile Control
-# for changing the sound profile on an Android smart phone
+#### for changing the sound profile on an Android smart phone